aviaryan/Kissanime-Batch-Downloader/README.md

 ![screen shot 2017-02-09 at 1 50 29 pm](https://cloud.githubusercontent.com/assets/4047597/22774908/4674300a-eecf-11e6-8ec7-02124461fb00.jpg)

-* Once the process is completed, a window will open with the list of links.
+* Once the process is completed, the file with list of links will be downloaded or opened (depends on the browser).

 ![screen shot 2017-02-09 at 1 51 16 pm](https://cloud.githubusercontent.com/assets/4047597/22774909/472f4034-eecf-11e6-8cbc-26e935bcca47.jpg)

-Once you copy these links you can use something like Internet Download Manager to queue them all up at once and start batch downloading.
+Now you can use any basic download tool to download all the episodes.
+There are some methods given below.
+I recommend the [DownThemAll method](#dta) (requires Firefox).

 ## Downloading links through command line

-Use [aria2](https://aria2.github.io).
+If you entered "0" in output preference, you will get a plain list of links.
+You can use [aria2](https://aria2.github.io) to download them at once.
 It is a cross-platform application available on Mac, Linux and Windows.

 ```
 aria2c -i file_with_links.txt